ZardCAI/torrent_download/README.md

 ```

 ### Step 3
 Following the [link](https://zhuanlan.zhihu.com/p/608119275) to install aliyunpan.
-Then, use the commands to upload the textbooks to aliyunpan.
+Then, use the commands to upload the downloaded textbooks to aliyunpan.
 ```
 login -RefreshToken=xxxxxxxxxxxxxxxxxxxxxxxxxxx
 upload /path/to/the/data_folder /textbook